manilireb/CIL_2021/README.md

 To reproduce the final submissin run [this](https://github.com/manilireb/CIL_2021/blob/main/src/Ensemble/mlp_ridge_regressor_all.py) file.

 ## Not Using Git
-If you downloaded the this repo without using git you have to initiate a git repo with
+If you downloaded this repo without using git you have to initiate a git repo with
 ```
 git init
 ```